-Customizing toolbars: You can change the default toolbars at will and create your own toolbars.
-For more information, see the section "Customizing toolbars", page 392.
+Customizing toolbars: You can customize the built-in toolbars to your liking and even create your own toolbars.
+For more information, see the section Customizing toolbars.

 Formatting toolbar

 The Formatting toolbar, which appears beneath the Standard toolbar, allows you to format text by choosing the desired font and style, such as bold, italics, underline, etc.